Bounds v. Smith

 Bounds v.
-Smith, 430 U.S. 817 (1977), was a United States Supreme Court case in which the Court tested the basic constitutional right of prison inmates’ access to legal documents prior to court.
+Smith, 430 U.S. 817 (1977), was a United States Supreme Court case in which the Court tested the basic constitutional right of prison inmates' access to legal documents prior to court.
 Prison authorities would consequently be required to provide legal assistance or counsel to inmates, whether it be through a trained legal professional or access to a legal library.

 Multiple prisoners alleged that they were denied access to the courts due to lack of an adequate legal library and assistance with court related documents.

 Background

-The case of Bound v.
+The case of Bounds v.
 Smith was preceded by Johnson v.
-Avery, a similar case brought before the U.S. Supreme Court in 1969 concerning, once again, the extent of prisoners’ rights within the confines of a jail or penitentiary.
+Avery, a similar case brought before the U.S. Supreme Court in 1969 concerning, once again, the extent of prisoners' rights within the confines of a jail or penitentiary.
 Johnson v.
 Avery involved a Tennessee convict who petitioned the courts regarding the prison's disciplinary action exacted on the inmate after breaking a prison rule.
 The rule states, "No inmate will advise, assist or otherwise contract to aid another, either with or without a fee, to prepare Writs or other legal matters.
 It is not intended that an innocent man be punished.
 When a man believes he is unlawfully held or illegally convicted, he should prepare a brief or state his complaint in letter form and address it to his lawyer or a judge.
 A formal Writ is not necessary to receive a hearing.
 False charges or untrue complaints may be punished.
 Inmates are forbidden to set themselves up as practitioners for the purpose of promoting a business of writing Writs."
 The Court ruled in favor of the prisoners.
 Johnson v.
 Avery established that the assistance of a prisoner by a prisoner in filing and research of legal papers related to the criminal prosecution of said prisoner was completely legal under the facts of this case.

 There have been many cases, similar to Bounds v.
 Smith, that have established reasonable precedent regarding a prisoner's access to the courts.
 In the case of Cochran v.
 Kansas of 1942, it was confirmed that prisoners have a right of access to the courts and the prohibition of this access is unconstitutional.
 Specifically, Cochran v.
 Kansas ruled in favor of a petitioner, who was a prisoner, who wished to file with the federal courts a writ of habeas corpus.
 Again, a similar instance preceded Bounds v.
 Smith.
 In Burns v.
 Ohio of 1959, the Supreme Court ruled that docket and other fees imposed on inmates were constitutional violations.
 By 1963, in Douglas v.
-California, the Court even went as far as to rule that a prisoner must be provided legal counsel if it means he will receive a “meaningful appeal.”
+California, the Court even went as far as to rule that a prisoner must be provided legal counsel if it means he will receive a "meaningful appeal."
 Time and time again, the rulings of additional court cases have struck down hindrances obstructing the right of prisoners access to the courts.